dom96/choosenim/readme.md

 The aim of this tool is two-fold:

 * Provide an easy way to install the Nim compiler and tools.
-* Allow multiple Nim installations that can be selected on-demand.
+* Manage multiple Nim installations and allow them to be selected on-demand.

 ## Typical usage